Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/im/index.rst

 .. py:class:: InductionMachineInvGammaPars

+   Constant inverse-Γ model parameters of an induction machine.

-   Inverse-Γ model parameters of an induction machine.
+   This contains constant inverse-Γ model parameters of an induction machine.
+To model the main-flux saturation, use the `InductionMachinePars` class instead.

    :param n_p: Number of pole pairs.
    :type n_p: int